jm/shin/README.md

 ## OK, so what?

-`shin` is a simple package manager geared towards wrangling all those dotfiles you've got stuck in `.profile` right now.
+`shin` is a simple package manager geared towards wrangling all those dotfile fragments, shell functions, and other crap you've got stuck in `.profile`, `.bash_profile`, and their friends right now.
 Instead of a giant file of death, you can now separate them into neat, versionable little packages.

 ## Installation